119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Remove Personal Stuff

 It’s easy to overlook the fact that a lot of personal stuff lives inside a car.
-Use caution before sending it away to the scrap yard, and do a thorough search of every compartment or storage area.
+Before sending it to the scrap yard, take the time to thoroughly inspect it, and do a thorough search of every compartment or storage area.
 Look beneath the seats, inside the glove box, under the sun visors, in the trunk, and in the center console.
 It is common to find tools, sunglasses, important documents, and spare change left behind.
 Once the vehicle is crushed, those items are gone forever.
 You may want to keep a list of personal items you commonly leave in the car so you can double-check the car before the tow truck arrives.
+Many Toronto-based scrap yards refuse vehicles that are dirty or filled with trash or personal belongings, so a thorough clean-out is a must.
+Clean it out just as you would if you were selling it privately.
+Leaving personal property behind can lead to headaches and even legal issues.

 • Remove and Sell Valuable Parts

-You can either sell these parts online or resell or scrap these parts at an auto repair shop or recycling center.
+Some parts of a car have much more value on their own.
+Consider removing valuable parts from the car, such as the battery, tires, alloy wheels, audio systems, and catalytic converter.
+You can sell these parts online or take them to an auto repair shop, auto recycler, or recycling centre.
 Be sure to know how to remove the parts safely or get the help of a mechanic if needed, as this is not a project for a beginner.
 Selling valuable parts separately can often earn you more than scrapping the entire car.

 • Compare and Choose the Best Car Scrap Yard in Toronto

-Don’t simply accept the first offer that you get.
-Call a few local scrap yards, tell them the make, model, year, and conditions of your car, and ask for a quote.
+Don’t accept the first offer you receive.
+Call a few local scrap yards, tell them the make, model, year, and condition of your car, and ask for a quote.
 Prices can vary depending on vehicle weight, market prices for metal, and local demand.
 Some scrap yards offer free towing all over Toronto, and some will charge for pickup.
 Ask whether their quote includes towing or whether they will deduct it from your payout.
+Getting multiple offers ensures you’re not leaving money on the table.
+Just be firm in asking for the best deal possible, but be polite.

 • Understand How the Towing Process Works